KolayKovalchuk/pokemon_combat/server/README.md

      - pokemon filter list implemented with infinite scroll
      - for each combat creates room in socket romm and process combat throuhgt it
      - opponent choosed by server based on type of player pokemon
+     - deployed as app engine app on google cloud platform